 The original homeland, or the most ancient known habitation of the ancestors of the Kushans, the Yue-Ji, was in Gansu, and one of their ancient habitations there was near the Huangshui River.
-Burials found in an archaeological context in Yongchang, Gansu, have been determined by Chinese scholars to be the remains of the Yue-Ji, 143 and Yongchang is quite close to the Huangshui.
-We know from the Shi ji and the Han shu, two early histories written by the Chinese, that the Yue-Ji were the dominant people in Gansu at least as early as 215 BCE, but that about 176 BCE their arch-enemies, the Xiongnu, known in the West as Huns, vanquished them in warfare, so reducing the power of the Yue-Ji, that most of them abandoned their lands in Gansu, and began to migrate westwards 144
+Burials found in an archaeological context in Yongchang, Gansu, in what is called the Hamadun cemetery, have been determined by Chinese scholars to be the remains of the Yue-Ji, 127 and the Hamadun site is quite close to the Huangshui.
+We know from the Shi ji and the Han shu, two early histories written by the Chinese, that the Yue-Ji were the dominant people in Gansu at least as early as 215 BCE, but that about 176 BCE their arch-enemies, the Xiongnu, known in the West as Huns, vanquished them in warfare, so reducing the power of the Yue-Ji, that most of them abandoned their lands in Gansu, and began to migrate westwards.
+128